On some practical challenges of conformal prediction: Appendix

 \subsection{Notation and setup}

-A similar strategy exists for the unsupervised learning setting.
 Suppose our observations consist of a sequence of exchangeable random variables $X_1, X_2, \ldots$, where each $X_i$ follows a distribution $\prob$.
-We want to create a prediction interval of the next observation $X_{n+1}$, based on past observations of $X^n = \{X_1,\ldots,X_n\}$.
+We want to construct a prediction interval of the next observation $X_{n+1}$, based on past observations of $X^n = \{X_1,\ldots,X_n\}$.
 The conformal prediction algorithm in this case is the following Algorithm~\ref{algo:conformal}:

 A $100(1-\alpha)\%$ conformal prediction region can be constructed as follows: